-- 55 Management has conducted the physical verification of Inventories as on 2 April 2023 and since there is no receipt & issues during the period 1 April 2023 to 2 April 2023, the inventories held on 2 April 2023 is having the same value as on 31 March 2023. - 56 No subsequent event has been observed which may required an adjustment to the statement of financial position. - 57 The company has not done any transaction with companies struck off under section 248 Companies Act 2013. - 58 The charge on asset that to be registered with ROC has been registered on time as inform by management. - 59 As per the management and those charge with the Governance has given declaration that the company is not declared willful defaulter by any bank or financial institution or other lender. - 60 Amounts for the year ended and as at 31 March 2022 were audited by auditors.
-Shabbir & Rita Associates LLP.
+- 54 Management has conducted the physical verification of Inventories as on 2 April 2024 and since there is no receipt & issues during the period 1 April 2024 to 2 April 2024, the inventories held on 2 April 2024 is having the same value as on 31 March 2024. - 55 No subsequent event has been observed which may required an adjustment to the statement of financial position. - 56 The company has not done any transaction with companies struck off under section 248 Companies Act 2013. - 57 The charge on asset that to be registered with ROC has been registered on time as inform by management. - 58 As per the management and those charge with the Governance has given declaration that the company is not declared willful defaulter by any bank or financial institution or other lender. - 59 Amounts for the year ended and as at 31 March 2023 were audited by auditors Shabbir & Rita Associates LLP. - 60 Previous years' figures have been regrouped / rearranged, wherever necessary to conform to the current year's presentation.